google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 This page will walk you through on how to use `run_experiment.py`.
 Experiments are started by the `run_experiment.py` script.
-The script will create a dispatcher instance on Google Compute Engine which runs the experiment
+The script will create a dispatcher instance on Google Compute Engine which runs the experiment,
 including:
 1. Building desired fuzzer-benchmark combinations.
 1. Starting instances to run fuzzing trials with the fuzzer-benchmark